 You can ask students to answer some questions as a way to get to know them and welcome them to the course.
 The questions might include things like:

 Such questions welcome the students into the course as themselves.
-They can help you to see where they already are in relation to the course learning outcomes, to make groups or teams based on diverse skills and assets, and give relevant and personalized feedback throughout the course.
+They can help you to see where they already are in relation to the course learning outcomes.
+You can use this knowledge to make groups or teams based on diverse skills and assets.
+It will also help you give relevant and personalized feedback throughout the course.

-Starting your class with land acknowledgement is an important step in creating a respectful and inviting space for student learning.
-Understanding why we do land acknowledgements and protocol is vital to ensure they are not merely empty gestures.
-In her article What are land acknowledgements and protocol?, which is available on the VIU Community Classroom website, Heather Burke writes about the meaning behind land acknowledgements and protocol.
+Acknowledging territory is an important step in creating a respectful and inviting space for students.
+Understanding why we do land acknowledgements and protocol is vital.
+Your acknowledgement does not hold value for community building if you see it as an empty gesture.
+In her article What are land acknowledgements and protocol?, Heather Burke writes about the meaning behind land acknowledgements and protocol.
 The article includes a video of VIU Elder Uncle Gary Manson’s lesson on protocol.

 Learning Outside

-Learning in relationship to place also goes beyond a territorial acknowledgement at the beginning of class.
-Any opportunity to bring your students outside, for a group reflection, for a group activity, for a short break, for a whole class outside, can help deepen student well-being and offer opportunities for community-building.
-Research shows that being in nature and with others strengthens relationship-building and increases student health.
+Learning in relationship to place goes beyond a territorial acknowledgement at the beginning of class.
+Any opportunity to bring your students outside is an opportunity for community-building.
+Research shows that being in nature and with others increases student wellbeing.
+It also shows that time outside with others strengthens relationship building.
+Think about taking time outdoors for:

 Build Community between Peers